kubedb/docs/docs/guides/etcd/autoscaler/storage/overview.md

 5. The `KubeDB` Autoscaler operator watches the `EtcdAutoscaler` CRO.

-6. The `KubeDB` Autoscaler operator continuously reads the PVC usage of the database's pods from Prometheus and compares it against `spec.storage.etcd.usageThreshold`.
+6. The `KubeDB` Autoscaler operator continuously reads the PVC usage of the database's pods from the `custom.metrics.k8s.io` API backed by the KubeDB storage-metrics apiserver and compares it against `spec.storage.etcd.usageThreshold`.
    - If the usage exceeds the threshold, the operator computes a new size and creates an `EtcdOpsRequest` of type `VolumeExpansion` to expand the storage.